 Then there are some that go all goo goo for awards and the hype, but is that really who you want to attract to work with?
 And if they are only about shiny objects and hype, are they the type of client or customer that will stick around?
 Or will they follow the next person, product or business that looks cooler than you?

-Remove or consider reducing the time and the focus on winning awards or bragging about them as you replace that time with amplifying the authority, authenticity and integrity of you.
+Consider removing or reducing the time and the focus on winning awards or bragging about them as you replace that time with amplifying the authority, authenticity and integrity of you and your knowledge.